Anthony-Giacinto/orbits/README.md

 ![choose_body](/files/screenshots/choose_body.png)

-* There are four options for postion determination:
+* There are four options for postion and velocity determination:
     * The classical elements, doppler radar, and radar options are meant to be used with respect to some primary body.
     * Enter in all the desired values, and press enter/return for each input.
     * Click "Create Body".